ImmortalDemonGod/Holistic-Performance-Enhancement/cultivation/docs/2_requirements_and_specifications/data_schemas/cognitive_training_schemas.md

 *   This is an initial schema.
 New `kpi_*_avg` columns will be added as new measurable drills are introduced.
 *   The `process_cognitive_drills.py` ETL script is responsible for reading `cognitive_drill_log.csv`, grouping by week and `kpi_code`, calculating the weekly averages, and writing to this Parquet file.
 *   The schema should be enforced using a validation library like Pandera within the ETL script's CI tests.
+*   KPIs are marked with their scope (e.g., MVP, Advanced) in their descriptions where applicable to guide development phases.

 ---